Creative Access & Penguin Random House re-open publishing mentoring programme

 Creative Access and Penguin Random House have re-opened applications for their new mentoring programme which will see senior leaders from the publisher take on mentees from groups that are under-represented in the publishing industry.

 In this second round of the programme, Creative Access will find and match 100 people with senior leaders from across Penguin Random House.
-The programme is aimed at those from under-represented communities who who want to pursue a career in publishing, whether they are in education or have some work experience in publishing or other creative industries.
-The programme also welcomes applications from those not those currently not in education, employment, or training.
+The programme is aimed at those from under-represented communities who want to pursue a career in publishing, whether they are in education or have some work experience in publishing or other creative industries.
+The programme also welcomes applications from those currently not in education, employment, or training.
 Alongside this, the Penguin Random House HR team will pair each of their leaders with a second mentee from within the company to offer support and advice on career development and progression.

 The programme, launched in October 2020, is running as two six-month cohorts over a 12-month period.
 The second cohort is open for applications until 25th April 2021 and mentees will be matched with mentors comprising Penguin Random House UK’s entire Senior Leadership team (including CEO Tom Weldon) alongside a number of other Heads of Department across the company.
 To help set the new relationships up for success, Creative Access will offer training to both mentors and mentees.